tudelft3d/geo2020/faq/index.md

 Two options:

-  1. you like one MSc Geomatics staff and like her/his area of research?
+  1. you like one MSc Geomatics staff and like their area of research?
 Contact directly that person to discuss a topic.
+The same applies if you already have your own ideas for what you want to do.
   2. have a look at the [potential topics]({{ "/potentialtopics/" | prepend: site.baseurl }}) offered and contact directly the person(s) listed.

 - - -